 \section{Abstract}

-Policy gradient algorithms have been widely applied to Markov decision process and reinforcement learning problems in recent years.
+Policy gradient algorithms have been widely applied to Markov decision processes and reinforcement learning problems in recent years.
 Regularization with various entropy functions is often used to encourage exploration and improve stability.
-In this paper, we propose a quasi-Newton method for the policy gradient algorithm with entropy regularization.
+This paper proposes an approximate Newton method for the policy gradient algorithm with entropy regularization.
 In the case of Shannon entropy, the resulting algorithm reproduces the natural policy gradient algorithm.
-For other entropy functions, this method results in brand new policy gradient algorithms.
-We provide a simple proof that all these algorithms enjoy the Newton-type quadratic convergence and that the corresponding gradient flow converges globally to the optimal solution.
-Using both synthetic and industrial-scale examples, we demonstrate that the proposed quasi-Newton method typically converges in single-digit iterations, often orders of magnitude faster than other state-of-the-art algorithms.
+For other entropy functions, this method results in brand-new policy gradient algorithms.
+We prove that all these algorithms enjoy Newton-type quadratic convergence and that the corresponding gradient flow converges globally to the optimal solution.
+Using synthetic and industrial-scale examples, we demonstrate that the proposed approximate Newton method typically converges in single-digit iterations, often orders of magnitude faster than other state-of-the-art algorithms.